dpritchard/dgmisc/readme.md

 3. `library(dgmisc)`

 ## Contributing
-I welcome contributors of all skill levels!
-If you would like to contribute to this project please [contact me][dpcontact].
+We welcome contributors of all skill levels!
+If you would like to contribute to this project please [contact Daniel][dpcontact].

-If you'd like to contribute, please read [Hadley Wickham's style guide][hwsg] before spending too much time coding out a complex function for inclusion here.
+If you'd like to contribute, please read the devtools [style guide][hwsg] before spending too much time coding out a complex function for inclusion here.

 [dpcontact]: http://www.pritchard.co/contact
 [hwsg]: https://github.com/hadley/devtools/wiki/Style